 Dutch artist Sjaak Kaashoek (born 1961) grew up in Sliedrecht, a village in Holland.
 As a child he loved to draw.
 When he was 14 years old he discovered the renaissance masters Dürer, Leonardo and Michelangelo.
 In those years he made a lot of pencil drawings inspired by the great masters.

 Like his great model Rembrandt van Rijn he wanted to study painting and etching, so he signed up at the academy CABK; Christelijke Academie voor Beeldend Kunstonderwijs (tr.
 Christian Academy for Visual Art Education) in Kampen.

-In the painting studio of this academy Kaashoek got lessons from Guido Lippens and Eli Content.
+In the painting studio of this academy, Kaashoek got lessons from Guido Lippens and Eli Content.
 Meanwhile he studied in Amsterdam at Amsterdamse Academie voor TeHaTex (at present time Amsterdamse Hogeschool voor de Kunsten).
-There he learned to teach drawings and also he graduated at this school.
+There he learned to teach drawings and also he graduated from this school.

 2015 Boomkwekerij museum in Boskoop (NL) group-exhibition